Step 1: Check if you are eligible

 Step 2: Choose your category

-The Undergraduate Awards has 25 different categories that entrants can submit to, each with their own submission criteria.
+The Global Undergraduate Awards has 25 different categories that entrants can submit to, each with their own submission criteria.

 Before you submit, make sure to choose your category carefully, noting the maximum word count.
 You can submit to several different categories, but you can only submit each individual paper or project to one.

 There are just several small tasks you need to do to ensure your work makes it through our screening process and gets seen by the judges.

 a.
 Write your abstract